flatsheet/flatsheet.github.io/_posts/2015-07-31-august-plan.md

   - People need GitHub style forking and merging more than they need realtime editing
   - It's very important that the accounts/permissions system is flexible and easy to use

-## The code we've produced:
+## Some of the code we've produced:
+- [editdata.org](http://editdata.org) – a simple, free tool for editing tabular data & storing it on GitHub.
 - [improved editor](http://github.com/sethvincent/editor-prototype) based on user testing
-- [datwrapper](http://github.com/flatsheet/datwrapper), a wrapper around dat for managing multiple dat instances via JS and JSON API
+- [datwrapper](http://github.com/flatsheet/datwrapper) – a wrapper around dat for managing multiple dat instances via JS and JSON API
-- [data-schema](http://github.com/sethvincent/data-schema), a module for setting, validating column types
+- [data-schema](http://github.com/sethvincent/data-schema) – a module for setting, validating column types
 - [data-cards](http://github.com/sethvincent/data-cards) – an approach to interacting with tabular data that isn't a table/spreadsheet
 - [data-grid](http://github.com/sethvincent/data-grid) – a grid editor/viewer for tabular data
-- [data-editor](http://github.com/sethvincent/data-editor), a command-line tool for editing a csv file
+- [data-editor](http://github.com/sethvincent/data-editor) – a command-line tool for editing a csv file
-- [data-ui](http://github.com/sethvincent/data-ui), a collection of modules and resources for creating UIs for managing data
+- [data-ui](http://github.com/sethvincent/data-ui) – a collection of modules and resources for creating UIs for managing data
-- [township](http://github.com/civicmakerlab/township), an accounts system that is its own open-source project and internally uses:
+- [township](http://github.com/civicmakerlab/township) – an accounts system that is its own open-source project and internally uses:
-  - [accounts-api](http://github.com/lukeswart/accounts-api), a system for managing accounts via JS and JSON API
+  - [accounts-api](http://github.com/lukeswart/accounts-api) – a system for managing accounts via JS and JSON API
-  - [accountdown-model](http://github.com/sethvincent/accountdown-model), a wrapper around [accountdown](http://github.com/substack/accountdown) that adds additional functionality
+  - [accountdown-model](http://github.com/sethvincent/accountdown-model) – a wrapper around [accountdown](http://github.com/substack/accountdown) that adds additional functionality
   - a flexible permissions system inspired by GitHub's

 ## What we're working on now: